-The Clara HD comes in at $120, making it $10 cheaper than the base version of the Kindle Paperwhite.
+The Clara HD comes in at around $120, making it $10 cheaper than the base version of the Kindle Paperwhite.
 Additionally, it doesn’t contain any ads like its rival.

 The second and last Kobo device on our list of the best e-readers is the Libra H20, which is similar to the Clara HD in many ways.
 It also offers 8GB of storage, comes with the Comfort Light Pro feature for the display that emits the optimal hue based on the time of day, and packs a battery that should last weeks.

 However, the Libra H2O has a larger 7-inch display and is IPX8 rated, making it waterproof for up to 60 minutes in up to two meters (6.5 feet) of water.
 It also has a slightly different design that allows you to read books in portrait or landscape mode and comes with page turn buttons, just like the Kindle Oasis.

 6. Nook GlowLight 3 e-reader